fiveladdercon/launchpad/docs/_engines/data.pl.md

 data.pl
 =======

-[data.pl] outputs the complete model data in a tree format allowing for a detailed inspection of model construction.
+The **[data.pl]** engine outputs the complete model data in a tree format allowing for a detailed inspection of model construction.

 Usage